Governance

 Commissioner of Charities

-The College is a registered charity in Singapore.
-Therefore, as well as applying good governance practices as a corporate entity, the Board of Governors has adopted best practices in key areas of governance that are closely aligned to the principles outlined in the Code of Governance for Charities and Institutions of a Public Character (the “Code”).
+In applying good governance practices as corporate entities, the Board of Governors has adopted best practices in key areas of governance that are closely aligned to the principles outlined in the Code of Governance for Charities and Institutions of a Public Character (the “Code”).

-The Charity Council requires that charities disclose the extent of their compliance with the Code.
-UWCSEA’s Governance Evaluation Checklist can be found via the Charity Portal website.
+The Charity Council requires that charities disclose the extent of their compliance with the Code and has rigorous annual reporting requirements.
+UWCSEA’s Governance Evaluation Checklist Financial Statements and Annual Reports can be found via the Charity Portal website.

 ACRA